 For example, I frequently see people who purchase a 60 Day Niche Site School from me making the mistake of choosing categories in the technology industry.
 Amazon only gives a 4% commission on electronics, and 2% for computers.
 Headphones, major appliances, magazines, etc are also special categories that do not get the full 8% commission.
 Choosing one of these categories can dramatically decrease your earning potential.

-If you’re concerned about your niche falling into one of these categories, be sure to mention it in your survey if you get the 60 Day Niche Site School so that we can look into it for you.
+If you’re concerned about your niche falling into one of these categories, be sure to mention it in the community if you join Project 24 so that we can give you feedback.
 But usually we catch those right away and would alert you to it.

 14: Use Pretty Links on Youtube